 A huge number of organ failure patients are not benefiting from this life-saving procedure advancement in medicine.
 They are ill-equipped to bear the financial burden of the transplant and subsequent follow-ups and therefore cannot avail this option.

 There are very few public hospitals performing transplants.
 More than 95% of organ transplants, especially of organs like the liver and heart are currently performed only in the private sector where costs range from Rs.
 20 to 25 lakhs.
 Even the relatively less complex kidney transplants cost between Rs.
 8 to 10 lakhs.

 Like in many other spheres, the poor by the accident of their birth stand little chance of receiving life-saving transplants.

 MOHAN Foundation has been working relentlessly to increase the deceased organ donation rate in various states, across India.
-It gives us great pleasure to now announce our endeavour, Anudaan – Making transplants affordable for providing help to the economically poor and needy patients so that they can also have access to life-saving organ donation and transplantation.
+It gives us great pleasure to now announce our endeavour, Anudaan – Making Transplants Affordable for providing help to the economically poor and needy patients, so that they also can have access to life-saving organ donation and transplantation.

 This endeavour has been made possible by the generosity of philanthropic individuals, corporates and other entities.
 We encourage contributions to the corpus so that more patients can be supported under this initiative.

 - To honour the memory of a loved one